Bluebird K7

-Bluebird K7 is a jet engined hydroplane which Britain's Donald Campbell set seven world water speed records between 1955 and 1967.
+Bluebird K7 is a jet engined hydroplane in which Britain's Donald Campbell set seven world water speed records between 1955 and 1967.
 K7 was the first successful jet-powered hydroplane, and was considered revolutionary when launched in January 1955.
 Campbell and K7 were responsible for adding almost 100 mph to the water speed record, taking it from existing mark of 178 mph to just over 276 mph.
 Donald Campbell was killed in an accident with a much modified K7, on 4 January 1967, whilst making a bid for his eighth water speed record, with his aim to raise the record to over 300 mph on Coniston Water.

+In 1996, a diving team using sonar equipment started an underwater survey, locating anew the K7 wreckage.
+Subsequently, it was recovered between 2000 and 2007, while Campbell's body was recovered in 2001.

-Design
+Design and engineering

 Donald Campbell began his record-breaking career in 1949 following the death of his father, Sir Malcolm Campbell.
 Initially, he had been using his father's 1939-built Rolls-Royce 'R' type powered propeller-driven hydroplane Blue Bird K4 for his attempts, but he met with little success and suffered a number of frustrating setbacks.
 In 1951, K4, which had been modified to a prop-rider configuration to increase its performance potential, was destroyed after suffering a structural failure, when its V-drive gearbox sheared its mountings which were punched through the floor of the hull.

 Following rival record breaker John Cobb's death in his jet boat Crusader, which broke up at over 200 mph during a record attempt in September 1952, Campbell began development of his own advanced all-metal jet-powered Bluebird K7 hydroplane to challenge the record, by then held by the American prop rider hydroplane Slo-Mo-Shun IV.

-Designed by Ken and Lew Norris, the K7 was a steel-framed, aluminium-bodied, three-point hydroplane, built at Samlesbury by Samlesbury Engineering, powered by a Metropolitan-Vickers Beryl axial-flow turbojet engine, producing 3500 pound-force (16 kN) of thrust.
+Designed by Norris Brothers, Ken and Lew, the K7 was a steel-framed, aluminium-bodied, three-point hydroplane, built at Samlesbury by Samlesbury Engineering, powered by a Metropolitan-Vickers Beryl axial-flow turbojet engine using electric start with external battery pack, producing 3500 pound-force (16 kN) of thrust.
 Like Slo-Mo-Shun, but unlike Cobb's tricycle Crusader, the three planing points were arranged with two forward and one aft, in a "pickle-fork" layout, prompting Bluebirds early comparison to a blue lobster.
 K7 was of very advanced design and construction, and its load-bearing steel space frame ultra rigid.
 It had a design speed of 250 mph and remained the only successful jet-boat in the world until the late 1960s.